rblogan78/AI-in-Games/HiPhi Report Version 2.md

 # The Golden Age #

+The Golden Age of Video Games revolutionised how we develop and play games today.

+## Game of Life ##

+Game of Life is a deterministic, zero-player based, cellular automaton  game developed by Brittish Mathematician John Conway.
+Conways rules for genetic change are designed to make behaviour of the population unpredictable ([Gardner, 1970](http://web.archive.org/web/20090603015231/http://ddi.cs.uni-potsdam.de/HyFISCH/Produzieren/lis_projekt/proj_gamelife/ConwayScientificAmerican.htm))

+* Every counter with two or three neighbouring counters survives for the next generation
+* Every counter with four or more neighbours dies from overpopulation
+* Every counter with one neighbour or none dies from isolation
+* An empty cell adjacent to exactly three neighbours is a birth cell
+* All births and deaths occur simultaneously consituting a single generation

 `TODO: Add notes on Pong, Space Invaders, PacMan, Conways Game of Life`

 ## Discrete Logic ##

+Atari released the infamous Pong in 1972, a table tennis simulator that can be played between two people, but more importantly with a computer controlled opponent.
+The core intelligence of these games was established using disrete logic (i.e. hardcoded logic gates). ([Monfort, Bogost, 2009](http://books.google.co.uk/books?id=DqePfdz_x6gC&lpg=PP1&dq=racing+the+beam&pg=PA40&hl=en#v=onepage&f=false))

 ## Randomness ##